DataDog/integrations-core/cacti/README.md

 Get metrics from cacti service in real time to:

-- Visualize and monitor cacti states
+- Visualize and monitor Cacti states.
-- Be notified about cacti failovers and events.
+- Be notified about Cacti failovers and events.

 ## Setup